PannPwintPhyu/end-to-end-sql-powerbi-analytics-project/README.md

 # 🏗️ **Data Warehouse Architecture (Bronze → Silver → Gold)**

-This project follows the **Medallion Architecture** to create a scalable, analytics-ready warehouse.
+This project follows the modern **Medallion Architecture** to create a scalable, analytics-ready warehouse.

 ---